antoniobsi21/blogpress-api/README.md

 and you should be ready to go.

 # Blogpress Rest API
-This API is used to manage the blogpress application.
 ## Get auth token

 This endpoint returns a token if exist a valid user on the database.